 A high efficiency cooling plant that uses ice storage to reduce operating costs and maintain cooling, even after a power failure.

 Naturally ventilated atria throughout the building to improve internal air quality and give occupants a connection to the outdoors without leaving the building.

-Additionally, a below-ground parking area for more than 1,000 vehicles will encourage visitors and residents of the Reforma District to leave their vehicles behind and use other methods of transportation.
-An advanced robotic system will automatically park cars, significantly reducing the amount of space and ventilation required.
+Additionally, a below-ground parking area for more than 1,000 vehicles encourages visitors and residents of the Reforma District to leave their vehicles behind and use other methods of transportation.
+An advanced robotic system automatically parks cars, significantly reducing the amount of space and ventilation required.